Skip to Content

 ProFlex

-ProFlex is the sealant that Newmar, the manufacturer of our Class A RV, uses around the tops of all of the windows of the RVs they manufacture.
+If you happened to catch our post and video on how to replace an RV window, then you saw us using this product.
+ProFlex is the sealant that Newmar (the manufacturer of our former Class A RV) uses around the tops of all the windows on its RVs.
 They do this because it offers a reliable watertight seal, and that’s what all RVers want – reliable protection from potential insidious, tiny leaks that can ultimately cause mold and very serious damage to the structural integrity of the walls of an RV.

-Newmar’s long-standing reputation for absolute top quality is enough for us.
-We’ll continue to go with their recommendation, which hasn’t failed us in our 17 years of ownership of this 2005 Newmar Mountain Aire.
+Since ProFlex isn’t silicone-based, it won’t leave behind a silicone residue.
+That means future seals/repairs will be sure to stick in place.
+Newmar’s long-standing reputation for absolute top quality was enough for us.
+So, we continued to go with their recommendation, and it never failed us in our 18+ years of ownership of the Newmar Mountain Aire.

 If you intend to use ProFlex to seal your RV windows, be sure to watch the important tip at the end of our window replacement video.